zmj64351508/resume/Resume_en.md

 * Design a common peripheral layer which simulates the real peripherals like I2C, SPI etc. The layer also supplies a set of interfaces compatible with the libraries of STM32 and NXP LPC CPUs.

+### Motion Recognition System

+This project aims to distinguish the moving objects from the background which is almost motionless.

+* Design an improved algorithm based on frame differ method, which promotes the accuracy and speed.

+* Work completely under Linux, using `VIM` as editor and compiler tools like `gnumake` and `gcc`.

+* Deploy the program to the embeded platform which is called “leanXcam”.

+* Make a cross complier toolchain using `crosstools-ng`.

+## Internship

+### MCU intern in NXP Semiconductors

+* 2011/10 - 2012/5 and 2013/5 - 2013/9

+* Design shecmatic and PCB for demo boards, using PADS and Protel.

+* Software development such as I2C, SPI, graphic LCD, PWM etc. for Cortex-M0 MCUs, using C under ARM MDK suit.

+### Software Developer in a venture team

+* 2012/12 - 2013/4

+* Implement a DTMF decoder on MTK platform using C.

+* Cut code from Android Audio subsystem to find a way to directly visit the audio hardware.

 ## Awards
 * 08/2013 **Rematch Honorable Mention** , ZTE Program Contest, Shanghai

 * 09/2011 **Third Price** , National Undergraduate Electronic Design Contest, Shanghai contest area

 * **Scholarship**: The Outstanding Graduate, Outstanding Academic Performance Scholarship twice, School Outstanding Student Cadre

+## Book list
+* Linux Device Driver 3rd
+* Data Structure and Algorithm Analysis in C 2nd
+* Code Complete
+* The Art of Unix Programming
+* Beginning Linux Programming 4th
+* C Traps and Pitfalls
+* Embeded Linux Primer -- A Practical Real-World Approach
+* Linux Kernel Development 3rd
+* C Programming FAQs